lidofinance/lido-ethereum-sdk/packages/sdk/README.md

 - **toBlock** - **default**:`latest` block number or tag for upper bound for rewards. `pending` not allowed
 - **fromBlock** - block number or tag for lower bound for rewards. `pending` not allowed
 - **blocksBack** - alternative to **fromBlock**.
 Amount of blocks to look back to from **toBlock**.
+- **step** - **default**:`1000` step per one request for large queries.
+For chain method max amount of blocks per one request.
+For subgraph method max amount of entities returned per one requests.
 - **includeZeroRebases** - **default**:`false` include rebase events when users had no rewards(because of empty balance)

 ### Common Return